 While you wait to see Fast X, you can watch all of the Fast & Furious movies online right now.
 Here’s where you can find the movies:

-- The Fast and the Furious — Peacock (US), Prime Video (UK)
+- The Fast and the Furious — Peacock (US), digital on-demand (UK)

-- The Fast and the Furious: Tokyo Drift — HBO Max (US), Prime Video (UK)
+- The Fast and the Furious: Tokyo Drift — HBO Max (US), digital on-demand (UK)

-- The Fate of the Furious — rent on-demand (US/UK)
+- The Fate of the Furious — digital on-demand (US/UK)